trulander/BombermanOnline/services/game-service/README.md

 ## Environment Variables

 The service is configured using environment variables.
 An example file with environment variables can be found in `services/game-service/.env-example`.
+This file can be imported into Infisical as a base configuration for secrets.
 Key variables:

 -   `API_V1_STR`: Prefix for API V1.
 -   `HOST`, `PORT`: Host and port for FastAPI.